kiegroup/github-action-build-chain/README.md

 # Github Action Build Chain

 Github action build chain is a tool for github actions to build multiple projects from different repositories in a single action.
+This tool is trying to solve the problem when a project depends on another project (most probably from the same organization) and one change can/should be performed in different repositories.
+How can we assure one specific pull request will work with the latest changes from/in the dependant/dependency projects and it won't break something?
+This is what we call **cross-repo pull requests** and **build-chain** is the way we have to solve it.

 Let's consider you have a project hierarchy like:

 ![Project hierarchy](/docs/project-hierarchy.png)